ibm-messaging/kafka-java-vertx-starter/README.md

 If your Kafka is secured you will need to enable the security configuration options in your properties file.

 To increase the logging level to debug provide a system property at start time: `-Dlog.level=debug`.

+To increase the Kafka client logging level to info provide a system property at start time: `-Dlog.level.kafka=info`.